camillethuyentruong/protocols/CTAB.md

 - Pour out ethanol (by hand), being careful to not loose the pellet; completely dry the pellet at 65ºC (>30 min) in a dry heater or vacuum centrifuge.

-- Redilute by adding 50-100 µl *TE buffer* (pH 8) or sterile deionized water; incubate at 65ºC for >20 min to degrade potential DNAse residues.
+- Resuspend DNA by adding 50-100 µl *TE buffer* (pH 8) or sterile deionized water; incubate at 65ºC for >20 min to degrade potential DNAse residues.

 > Optional: once DNA is resuspended, add 1 µl RNAse (final concentration 20 µg/ml) and incubate for >20 min